"NE PLUS ULTRA"

-WAR OF THE SPANISH SUCCESSION
+BRITISH INFANTRY COLORS • WAR OF THE SPANISH SUCCESSION

-Since Queen Anne was the Colonel of the 1st Foot Guards, the Colonel's Color was charged with her crown.
+Queen Anne was the Colonel-in-Chief of the 1st Foot Guards; thus the crimson Colonel's Colour was charged with her crown.
 The other two colors were charged with her crowned cipher, an "A" doubled and reversed.
-Unlike the regiments of the line, the 1st Foot Guards continued to carry company colors.
-These were similar to the Lieutenant-Colonel's Color but with the addition of company badges.
-The 1st Guards also carried a Standard charged with the full Royal Arms.
+Unlike the regiments of the line, each company of the 1st Foot Guards continued to carry its own color: the Cross of St. George (later the First Union Flag) with the company's distinctive badge at the intersection of the cross.
+The 1st Guards also possessed a crimson Royal Standard; details of its design are not known.
 Since there are only a very few surviving examples of the colors of this period, reconstructions based on contemporary illustrations and descriptions are to some extent speculative.
 It is also likely that pre-1707 colors continued to be carried after the Act of Union, being replaced only as they became worn out.

-British foot regiments of the War of the Spanish Succession were organized as single battalions with nine line companies and one grenadier company, for a nominal effective strength of about 500.
+British foot regiments of the War of the Spanish Succession were organized as single battalions with nine line companies and one grenadier company, for a nominal effective strength of about 600 officers and men.
 On active service up to six regiments were brigaded together, with the army as a whole usually being divided into a center and two wings.
 Guards regiments were two battalions strong.
-By 1700 the pike had been withdrawn and the standard infantry weapon was "King William's Land Musket," a .50-caliber smoothbore flintlock piece firing a one-ounce lead ball with an effective range of about 100 paces and a practical rate of fire of two rounds per minute.
+By 1700 the pike had been withdrawn and the standard infantry weapon was "King William's Land Musket," a .50-caliber smoothbore flintlock piece firing a one-ounce lead ball, with an effective range of about 100 paces and a practical rate of fire of two rounds per minute.
 For close combat, the musket could be fitted with the recently introduced socket bayonet.
 During the War of the Spanish Succession grenadiers were still issued with grenades, which were particularly useful during siege operations.

 The Captain-General of the army of the Grand Alliance during the War of the Spanish Succession was Winston Churchill's illustrious ancestor, John Churchill, first Duke of Marlborough.
 Arguably the greatest soldier ever produced by Britain, in ten years of campaigning against the armies of Louis XIV he never fought a losing battle nor conducted an unsuccessful siege.
 "Nothing like this," wrote Winston Churchill with familial pride, "exists in the annals of war."